 This project will show you an inverter type Automatic Emergency Light with 12 watt LED panel.
 Load shedding is a common problem in today’s developing countries.
 By keeping the problem in mind, I will make a simple automatic emergency light that is operated through AC mains.
-It can also operated through battery backup.
+It can also be operated through battery backup.

-It can be operated by both AC mode and with 6V/5A battery.
+It can be operated in both AC mode and with 6V/5A battery.
 But when the AC mains resume, the battery supply will be automatically turned off and going to in charging mode.
 The whole circuit then glows the LED panel with an AC voltage supply.
 This emergency light can work for around 12 hours.

 Must Read 12V Battery Charger With Autocut System